bjssacademy/quick-git/README.md

 ![Alt text](<images/git pull.png>)

-The readme file will not be available to you locally!
+The readme file will now be available to you locally!

 # Wrapping Up